drflorianberger/TopicsInPhysics/book/week5/applications.md

 ---
 ```

-There could be very different moleuclar reasons for subdiffusion
+There could be very different molecular reasons for subdiffusion

 ```{figure} msub.png
 ---